MicrosoftDocs/dynamics365smb-docs/business-central/across-how-setup-income-documents.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice ms.date: 10/01/2019 ms.author: sgroespe
+ms.search.keywords: electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice ms.date: 12/09/2019 ms.author: sgroespe

 ---
 # Set Up Incoming Documents
 If you create general journal lines from incoming document records, you must specify on the **Incoming Documents Setup** page which journal template and batch to use.

-If you do not want users to create invoices or general journal lines from incoming document records unless the documents are first approved, you must set up approvers on the **Incoming Document Approvers** page.
+If you do not want users to create invoices or general journal lines from incoming document records unless the documents are first approved, you must set up workflow approvers.

 To turn PDF and image files into electronic documents that you can convert to, for example, purchase invoices inside [!INCLUDE[d365fin](includes/d365fin_md.md)], you must first set up the OCR feature and enable the service.